agraef/purr-data-intro/Purr-Data-Intro.md

 At the bottom of the Startup tab there is a "Startup Flags" field which lets you specify which additional options the program should be invoked with.
 This is commonly used to add options like `-legacy` (which enforces bug compatibility with vanilla Pd) as well as the `-path` and `-lib` options which provide an alternative way to add search paths and external libraries.
 For instance, to add JGU's Pure and Faust extensions to the startup libraries, the Startup Flags field may contain something like the following: `-lib pure -lib faust/pdfaust`

 Any desired startup options can be set that way, i.e., anything that Pd usually accepts on the command line.
 However, note that the startup flags require that you relaunch Purr Data for the options to take effect (the same is true if you change the list of startup libraries).
-Another common pitfall is that options in the startup flags may override any manual changes done on the lists of search paths and external libraries once you relaunch Purr Data.
-E.g., if a library gets loaded via a `-lib` option in the startup flags, it will *also* show up in the list of libraries next time you run Purr Data.
-Thus you'll have to remove *both* the corresponding entry in the libraries list *and* the corresponding `-lib` option to completely get rid of it.
+Also, while setting paths and libraries via the startup flags is often convenient, there are some downsides to having these options in two different places, see "Sticky preferences" in the "Tips and Tricks" section below.

 As with the other configuration options, remember to press the `Ok` button in order to have your changes recorded in permanent storage.
 This will also close the dialog.

-Finally, note that if your configuration gets seriously messed up, there are ways to reset Purr Data to its default configuration, see the "Tips and Tricks" section below.
+Finally, note that if your configuration gets seriously messed up, there are ways to reset Purr Data to its default configuration, see "Resetting the preferences" in the "Tips and Tricks" section.

 ## Getting Help